-Essentially, the confident and charismatic Holmes built what was a billion-dollar company based on a fear of needles, a pack of lies, and ambition or, the ‘fake-it-till-you-make-it way of thinking, which you can read more about here.
+Essentially, the confident and charismatic Holmes built what was a billion-dollar company based on a fear of needles, a pack of lies, and ambition or, the ‘fake-it-till-you-make-it way of thinking.

 Gibson was one of the first predominantly successful wellness bloggers who amassed more than 300,000 followers on social media.
-The radiant 26-year-old (who was actually 23), looked perfect from the outside but told the world it was a different story, and that she had had cancer of the blood, spleen, brain, uterus, and liver.
+The radiant 26-year-old (who was actually 23), Belle Gibson looked perfect from the outside but she shocked the blogger community when she announced that she had cancer of the blood, spleen, brain, uterus, and liver.
 The tumour, she said, was inoperable.

-“With frustration and ache in my heart . . . it hurts me to find space tonight to let you all know with love and strength that I’ve been diagnosed with a third and fourth cancer,” she wrote last July.
-She called her fans a community and said they helped her healing process – there was a deal with Apple, a book – all the while she maintained she was terminally ill.
+“With frustration and ache in my heart . . . it hurts me to find space tonight to let you all know with love and strength that I’ve been diagnosed with a third and fourth cancer,” she wrote in 2014.
+She called her fans a community and said they helped her healing process – there was also a deal with Apple, a book – all the while she maintained she was terminally ill.

-Then in late April 2015, Belle gave an interview to The Australian Women’s Weekly, in which she admitted to fabricating everything.
+However, questions were raised when Gibson couldn’t mention any doctor that had treated her cancer and investigations began looking into charitable donations she claimed to have made from her book… ones that were never actually donated.
+Then in late April 2015, Belle gave an interview to the Australian magazine, Women’s Weekly, in which she admitted to fabricating everything.

 “None of it is true,” she said.